pineunity/apmec/doc/source/index.rst

 Installation
 ============

-For Tacker to work, the system consists of two parts, one is tacker system and another is VIM systems.
+For Tacker to work, the system consists of two parts, one is apmec system and another is VIM systems.
 Tacker system can be installed (here just some ways are listed):